-Effective Phragmites management requires a wide range of partnerships, planning, techniques and analysis over a multi-year period to achieve eradication.
-Landscape-scale
+Effective Phragmites management requires a wide range of partnerships, planning, techniques and analyses over a multi-year period to achieve eradication.
+Landscape-scale planning is not yet the standard for Phragmites control programs, meaning efficacy and sustainability is limited.
+Currently, opportunities for leveraging and sharing resources and knowledge are missed.

-20. The Organization supports the development and delivery of regional collaborative implementation plans with municipalities or groups of municipalities and other partners to manage Phragmites in partnership with existing projects and broader landscape approaches.
-This collaborative regional implementation plan approach will increase our collective impact and is the key to stepping up and scaling up our local efforts into the required landscape level progress.
+20. The Organization supports the development and delivery of regional collaborative implementation plans with municipalities and other partners to coordinate Phragmites in partnership with existing projects.
+This collaborative regional implementation plan approach will increase our collective impact and is the key to stepping up and scaling up our local efforts into the required landscape-level progress.

-- 21. The Organization guides proponents to use the Ontario Phragmites Working Group decision support tool and the Ontario Invasive Plant Council's Best Management Practices for their projects, focusing efforts on projects in sensitive habitats. - 22.
-Improve mapping and understanding of Phragmites distribution by encouraging standardization of inventory methods with the best current techniques available to support prompt and prioritized control (e.g. remote sensing, EDDMaps, iNaturalist.
-Mapping includes native Phragmites). - 23.
+- 21. The Organization guides proponents to use the Ontario Phragmites Working Group decision support tool and the Ontario Invasive Plant Council's Best Management Practices for their projects. - 22.
+Improve mapping and understanding of Phragmites distribution by encouraging standardization of inventory methods with the best current techniques available to support prompt and prioritized control (e.g. ArcGIS FieldMaps/GPS, QGIS, remote sensing, EDDMaps, iNaturalist).
+Mapping includes native Phragmites and considers the needs, methods, traditions, and processes of Indigenous peoples and associated data sensitivity and ownership (OCAP). - 23.
 Improve access to specialized tools and equipment (funding their purchase, maintenance and storage, exploring sharing models) and expertise. - 24.
-Demonstrate to manufacturers the existence of practitioner support and market opportunity for aquatic herbicides in controlling of Phragmites and other invasive plants in Canada.
+Demonstrate to manufacturers the existence of practitioner support and market opportunity for aquatic herbicides in controlling Phragmites and other invasive plants in Canada.